-Filming and photography application guidelines
+Filming and Photography Permit application guidelines

-Who doesn't need a permit? (drone use excluded)
+Who doesn't need a permit?

 - People taking film or video for personal use.

 - Any filming which portrays activities which are prohibited in parks or reserves.

 - Operating remotely piloted aircraft (RPA) / unmanned aerial vehicle (UAV) / drone, unless explicitly permitted by Parks Victoria in a filming and photography permit.